inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 were not created in advance, then we will create them by following one of the two steps:

-Go to the Inasafe tools on the toolbar, click on the **Keyword Editor** icon.
+Go to the InaSAFE tools on the toolbar, click on the **Keyword Editor** icon.

 .. image:: ../static/tutorial/015.png
    :align: center